Mieterverband: Present days

 A "right to housing" is still today not integrated in the Swiss Federal Constitution.
 So in 1970 an initiative was narrowly rejected.
 Squatting the predominantly non-parliamentary Mietbewegung in the 1980s and 1990s, led to tensions in some sections.
 The MV tries furthermore by parliamentary initiatives and federal popular initiatives to establish an effective protection of tenants in the Federal Constitution on the political level.
 It primarily works with unions and progressive parties.
 So in 1982 filed "Tenant Protection Initiative" in favor of a direct counter-proposal by the Federal Council was withdrawn, which was adopted in 1986.
 Remarkably enough, only in 1990 a tenancy termination and price protection was introduced.
 The demand for market rent by the 'historical class enemy', was answered by the popular initiative "Ja zu fairen Mieten" (Yes to fair rents) in 1997, which was rejected in the traditional conservative Switzerland in 2003, as well as a landlord friendly amendment to the Obligationenrecht, the code of obligations laws, by the Swiss voters in 2004.
-To date, very important is the free legal assistanceand legal protection against arbitration authorities and courts.
+To date, very important is the free legal assistance and legal protection against arbitration authorities and courts.